dd32/td-gh-ex/README.md

 Alternatively you can download the file, unzip it and move the unzipped contents to the "wp-content/themes" folder of your WordPress installation.
 You will then be able to activate the theme.

-This theme relies on Options Framework by WP Theming to provide customization options.
-Right after you activate Unite, you'll see message on top of your screen, asking you to install Options Framework (required) and CPT Bootstrap Carousel (optional).
-Make sure you install and activate those plugins.
+Right after you activate Unite, you'll see message on top of your screen, asking you to install CPT Bootstrap Carousel (optional).
+Make sure you install and activate it if you want to setup image slider just like on theme demo.

-If you dismiss this notice, you can install those plugins later via Appearance->Install plugins.
+If you dismiss this notice, you can install this plugin later via Appearance->Install plugins.

 #Theme Features#